When a Teen’s Symptoms Don’t Match Lyme Disease

 Teenage Lyme Disease: When Symptoms Don’t Match

-Neuropsychiatric and autonomic symptoms are often mistaken for stress
+Neurologic and autonomic symptoms may be mistaken for stress

-Delayed recognition may prolong illness and academic decline
+Delayed recognition can contribute to prolonged illness and academic decline

 A 15-year-old student came to my office after months of headaches, fatigue, and joint pain.
 Her pediatrician had told her family, “Your symptoms don’t match Lyme.”